clarkfitzg/RDataBenchmarks/README.md

 For three workers, 10 initial chunks of data, and 10 groups, the improved data local algorithm moved about 16% less of the total data.
 Let's see if this also translates to a real speedup.

+The actual speedup depends on relatively how expensive each step is- data loading, transfer, and computation.
+The ideal case is when the data transfer is the bottleneck, which may be realistic on a distributed platform where workers must communicate over a slow network.

+A problem is that these three steps are not independent.
+The heuristic I wrote is designed purely to decrease data transfer time, without affecting data loading and computation time too much.
+We may reduce data transfer time at the expense of increasing the data loading and computation time because of worse load balancing.
+So we do need to measure every step for each case.

 ```{r}